| home :: glossary

 necessary for the chair to fold or disassemble in order to be carried

-Roll up - portable ramps for wheelchairs and scooters designed to
+in an automobile trunk?
+Ramps - Roll up - portable ramps for wheelchairs and scooters designed to

 roll up for easy carrying with storage bag.